-June 1 - July 1, 2020
+July 1 - August 1, 2020

 All trip leaders and participants must agree to comply with this new protocol until further notice from the CMC State Office.
-Each CMC Group Chair will nominate an individual to review and approve all of the group's trips.
-Contact office@cmc.org for a complete list of the designated Trip Monitors.
 The CMC State Office has the right to cancel a trip from the calendar based on a breach of CMC protocol.
 This protocol is subject to change as we monitor the situation surrounding COVID-19 and new information from expert sources becomes available.